pkgdown/extra.css

 palette = "cancers12",

-We can get a visual summary of the results via plot_features_summary() too.
-In order to use this function we need to store the results in a list.
+We can get a visual summary of the results via hd_plot_model_summary().
+In order to use this function we need to store the results in a list as before.

 lasso_res <- list("AML" = lasso_res_aml,